Hadeel03/Text-Processing/README.md

 ## Part A
 1. Write a method/function that reads a text file:
-    * Returns a list of tokens.
+    * Returns a stream of tokens.
         * For the purpose of this project, a token is a sequence of alphanumeric characters, independent of capitalization.
         * I'll be using regular expressions by including the `re` library.
+(Not Allowed, last mintue changes).
         * NLTK (Natural Language Toolkit) is not allowed, as it ruins the purpose of tokenizing from scratch.
 2. Write a method/function that counts each token in the token list:
     * Not allowed to import a counter; it must be done from scratch.